S. E. Rogie: Biography

-Sooliman Ernest Rogers was born in 1926 in the town of Fonikoh, Pujehun District in southern Province Sierra Leone.
-He began performing early, while supporting himself as a tailor, and he came to use his nickname "Rogie" as his official surname.
-In the 1960s, he became a professional musician, singing in four languages.
-His hits include "Koneh Pehlawo", "Go Easy with Me" and "My Lovely Elizabeth".
-He formed a band called The Morningstars in 1965.
-In 1973 Rogie left Africa and travelled to the United States.
+In the 1940s, he became a professional musician, singing in four languages, English, Krio, Mende, and Temne.
+His hits include "Koneh Pehlawo", "Please Go Easy with Me" and "My Lovely Elizabeth".
+In 1965 he formed a band called The Morningstars, but lost over half his financial investment in the venture when the musicians he assembled were made a better offer and left after just two months.
+In 1973, Rogie moved to the United States, where he settled in the San Francisco Bay Area and began using the surname "Rogie" as it sounded more African.
 There he performed at elementary and high schools across California, and received awards from the US Congress and Senate, the cities of Berkeley and Oakland, California.

 In 1988, after being invited by British disc jockey Andy Kershaw, Rogie moved to England, where he bought a home in Finchley.
-In 1991, he put together a band, The Palm-Wine Tappers, and toured the UK.
+On 17 March of that year he recorded a live session for the BBC, which was rebroadcast on their 6 Music Live Hour exactly 30 years later.
+In 1989, he appeared at the Cambridge Folk Festival, and two years later, assembled a band, The Palm-Wine Tappers, which toured the UK.
 He died on 4 July 1994 at the age of 68, shortly after recording his last album, Dead Men Don't Smoke Marijuana.
-He had undergone heart bypass surgery in February but against medical advice travelled to perform in Russia, where he lost consciousness while performing onstage.
-He died at Lewisham Hospital, South London, having been flown by air ambulance from Estonia.
+He had undergone heart bypass surgery in February but against medical advice travelled to perform in Estonia, where he lost consciousness while performing onstage.
+He died at Lewisham Hospital, South London, having been flown by air ambulance from Tartu, Estonia.